tmgthb/Autonomous-Agents/Autonomous_Agents_Resources.md

-Planning refers to<sup>[1](https://dictionary.cambridge.org/dictionary/english/planning)</sup>: "the act of deciding how to do something". and
+Planning refers to<sup>[1](https://dictionary.cambridge.org/dictionary/english/planning)</sup>: "the act of deciding how to do something".

-In the domain of AI, planning is defined: "devising a plan of action to achieve one’s goals"<sup>[1](https://people.engr.tamu.edu/guni/csce421/files/AI_Russell_Norvig.pdf)</sup>.
+In the domain of AI, planning is defined:

+"devising a plan of action to achieve one’s goals"<sup>[1](https://people.engr.tamu.edu/guni/csce421/files/AI_Russell_Norvig.pdf)</sup>.

 or